w2ak/bug-free-octo-waddle/data/description.md

 4. Find the name of all the people that are both actors and directors, and order them by name.

-5. Find the titles of the twenty movies having the largest number of directors and their number of directors, ordered by their number of directors in decreasing order.6.
-Find the titles of the movies that have only 1 and 10 as ratings, and order them by average rating
+5. Find the titles of the twenty movies having the largest number of directors and their number of directors, ordered by their number of directors in decreasing order.

-(decreasing).
+6. Find the titles of the movies that have only 1 and 10 as ratings, and order them by average rating (decreasing).

 7. Find the average number of cinema movies Dolores Fonzi played in, in her active years.
 A year is active if she plays in at least one movie produced that year.